Blue Room (Unwritten Law album)

-Blue Room is the debut album by American punk rock band Unwritten Law, released in 1994 by Red Eye Records.
+Blue Room is the debut album by American punk rock band Unwritten Law.
+It was released in 1994 by Red Eye Records.
 It was the band's first full-length album and established their presence in the prolific San Diego music scene of the early 1990s.
 The album attracted the attention of Epic Records, who re-released it a year after its original release.

 The album's title is a reference to the single-room apartment that singer Scott Russo lived in during the band's early years and where most of the album was written (the room was painted entirely blue).
 The song title "C.P.K." stands for "Crazy Poway Kids" and is a reference to the band's hometown of Poway, California (a suburb of San Diego).
 "Blurred (Part 2)" is a reference to a song on the band's debut EP Blurr.
 The songs "Shallow" and "Suzanne" would be re-recorded for their second album Oz Factor.